microsoft/datashaper/docs/verbs/recode.md

+# recode

-**recode** allows mapping of cell contents from one one value to another.
+Allows mapping of cell contents from one one value to another.
 This is useful for categorizing or otherwise performing direct value transforms.

-Example
+## Example

 | product       |
 | ------------- |